hines2cp/hines2cp.github.io/README.md

 # hines2cp.github.io
 Hi, I'm Claire!
-I am se excited for SMAD 408 and can't wait to collaborate with my peers and grow as a designer.
+I am so excited for SMAD 408 and can't wait to collaborate with my peers and grow as a designer.